google/pepper.js/README.rst

 Clang
 -----

-It should be noted that the build system is configured make Emscripten use the PNaCl toolchain instead of a standard version of Clang.
-(PNaCl is essentially a modified version of Clang.)
+Emscripten uses Clang to compile source code into bitcode.
+This means Clang is normally a dependency of Emscripten.
+The build system in the pepper.js repo is, however, configured to use the PNaCl toolchain instead of a standard version of Clang.
+PNaCl is essentially a modified version of Clang.
 This is done for two reasons.
 First, it eliminates an install-time dependency.
 Second, there is no standard binary distribution of Clang on Windows, but there is a Windows version of the PNaCl toolchain.
-There appear to be a few issues with using the PNaCl toolchain, such as exception support, but they are being worked on.
+There appear to be a few issues with using the PNaCl toolchain in Emscripten, such as exception support, but they are being worked on.
 If you want to use another version of Clang when compiling the examples, simply set the ``LLVM`` environment variable to point to it before invoking ``make``.
 Similarly, if you want to use the PNaCl toolchain when using Emscripten in other situations, either set the ``LLVM`` environment variable or edit ``~/emscripten``.

 If you want to use a version of Clang other than PNaCl, note that Emscripten doesn't appear to be entirely happy with Xcode's command line tools.